-The IZUNA Medical Resonance Imaging program delivers the training health authorities seek.
+The IZUNA Magnetic Resonance Imaging program delivers the training health authorities seek.
 The only one of its kind in BC, we make sure you graduate fully prepared to start your career.

 Magnetic resonance imaging, commonly known as MRI, utilizes powerful magnetic fields and radio waves to form images of the body to diagnose illness.
 MRI provides non-invasive, diagnostic testing on almost every aspect of the human body, including bones, organs, muscles, and neurological functions.

 See Program Details to discover more about IZUNA's Medical Resonance Imaging Advanced Certificate.